EEmily079/European-Real-Estate-Market-Analysis-Sales-Rental-/README.md

 This suggests that floor-level convenience enhances property attractiveness, particularly in markets where pricing is more sensitive to property features.

-Note: These questions are only suggestions.
-Participants are encouraged to explore the dataset creatively and uncover insights that help investors, agencies, and buyers better understand the European property market.
-About FP20 Analytics Monthly Challenges
-FP20 Analytics Monthly Challenges are designed to help data professionals and aspiring analysts build practical analytics skills using realistic datasets and business scenarios.

-Each challenge focuses on a different business domain and encourages participants to develop data storytelling skills, analytical thinking, and modern dashboard design techniques.
-Participants from around the world join the challenges to practice their skills, learn from others, and showcase their work to the global analytics community.
-Technical Requirements
-Participants are expected to create a data visualization report or dashboard using the provided dataset.

-Recommended tools include Power BI, Tableau, Excel, or any modern data visualization platform.
-Submissions should clearly present insights derived from the dataset, demonstrate analytical reasoning, and include well-designed visualizations that allow users to explore the European real estate market.
-Key Dates
-•	Challenge Starts: 16 March
-•	Workshop Webinar: 24 March – 13:00 BST
 •	Challenge Deadline: 13 April – 23:59 BST
 •	Top 5 Webinar: 16 April – 13:00 BST